Electron transport chain: Quinone carriers

 Quinones are mobile, lipid-soluble carriers that shuttle electrons (and protons) between large, relatively immobile macromolecular complexes embedded in the membrane.
 Bacteria use ubiquinone (Coenzyme Q, the same quinone that mitochondria use) and related quinones such as menaquinone (Vitamin K_{2}).
 Archaea in the genus Sulfolobus use caldariellaquinone.
 The use of different quinones is due to slight changes in redox potentials caused by changes in structure.
 The change in redox potentials of these quinones may be suited to changes in the electron acceptors or variations of redox potentials in bacterial complexes.

 Proton pumps

 A proton pump is any process that creates a proton gradient across a membrane.
 Protons can be physically moved across a membrane, as seen in mitochondrial Complexes I and IV.
 The same effect can be produced by moving electrons in the opposite direction.
 The result is the disappearance of a proton from the cytoplasm and the appearance of a proton in the periplasm.
-Mitochondrial Complex III uses this second type of proton pump, which is mediated by a quinone (the Q cycle).
+Mitochondrial Complex III is this second type of proton pump, which is mediated by a quinone (the Q cycle).

 Some dehydrogenases are proton pumps, while others are not.
 Most oxidases and reductases are proton pumps, but some are not.
 Cytochrome bc1 is a proton pump found in many, but not all, bacteria (not in E. coli).
 As the name implies, bacterial bc1 is similar to mitochondrial bc1 (Complex III).